tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 console.log("Blast Off!");
 ```

-With it laid out like this, you can see that this approach is a bit more verbose.
+With it laid out like this, we can see that this approach is a bit more verbose.
 This takes six
 lines to write instead of four.
 Now, that's not a huge loss, but extra lines of code like this can add
 up overtime.
 This could also be a style preference, but we will see later that `for` can actually
 behave in more ways than just this.
-Still, I would say this is the classic structure of `for` loops, so
+Still, this may be considered the classic structure of `for` loops, so
-you will see this across many languages.
-Other structures for the `for` loop will be dependent
+it will be seen across many languages.
+Other structures of the `for` loop will be dependent
-on the language you have at hand.
+on the language presently at hand.

 ## Comparisons and Equivalence Operators

-So hopefully this has cemented your understanding of the purpose of loops.
+Hopefully this has provided a decent understanding of the purpose of loops.
 Being able to iterate over a chunk
 of logic is a very common need in programming.
-You have also seen that these structures are heavily
+We have also seen that these structures are heavily
 reliant on equivalence operators, so let's lay out some of those.

 | Equivalence Operators |           Names            |